Have questions about the 2019-2020 FAFSA?

-General guidelines and information concerning the Vocational Education Programs offered through the CTC:
+General guidelines and information concerning the Career and Technical Education Programs offered through the CTC:

-- Muskegn Area Career Tech Center courses are open to juniors and seniors.
+- Muskegon Area Career Tech Center courses are open to juniors and seniors.

 - A minimum of three credits at Reeths-Puffer High School are required to be taken in addition to the CTC credits.

 - Successful completion of a two-year certificated Career Tech Center program is designed to prepare students for job entry.